Fun with Esperanto

 Esperanto started with one man in the late 1800s.
 L.L.
 Zamenhof lived in an area of central Europe where there were a half-dozen languages in use.
 As a Polish Jew, he spoke Polish and Yiddish.
 And since Poland had been divvied up between Austria, Germany and Russia, he also spoke German and Russian.
 Zamenhof thought things would be a lot simpler (and more peaceful) if everyone had a single, neutral language to speak.
 So he cobbled together bits and pieces of other languages to make his own.
 The result was a language called “Esperanto” (“one who hopes”).

 Most Indo-European language speakers can understand Esperanto easily, as it takes words from Latin, German, French, Russian and English.
 Learning the grammar is easy too.
 There there are no irregular verbs.
 No weird exceptions.
 All you have do is learn one rule, and you can apply it to any sentence.
-As a teenager, I was fascinated by it.
+As a teenager, I found it fascinating.
 And while I couldn’t speak it fluently, I think it’s a fun thing to learn.

 I must say the response to this short little article has blown me away!
 Unlike so many other constructed languages, Esperanto has a strong community to support it, both online and in real life.
 I’ve enjoyed hearing from Esperantists from around the world.
 Dankon!